plasne/openid-connect/README.md

 See the instructions [here](./custom-claims.md).

+### Now that PKCE is available for MSAL does this library need to incorporate it?

+PKCE (pixy) addresses a bad actor getting an auth-code and using it to generate an access-code.
+However, since CasAuth uses the AuthCode flow as a registered Web App, both the auth-code and a client secret is required to generate an access-code.
+Since the client secret is never exposed outside of the auth service, no access-code can be generated even if the auth-code was compromised.
+This is one reason the auth-code flow is still the preferred method over PKCE when it can be used.

 ### Sending the session_token to microservices in an overlay network is a larger header than needed, is there an alternative?

 Yes, this solution supports the safe authentication at the edge using everything described in this project.
 Then for internal services that are not exposed outside of the application's overlay network, we can simply send identity headers that don't require signature verification.